mcnairsa/100-days-of-code/log.md

 **Thoughts:**
 Still tired not much motivation or effort:-(
-I'm working on giving up cafinated tea so have been on mostly decaf the last couple of days.
+I'm working on giving up caffeinated tea so have been on mostly decaf the last couple of days.
 I have a feeling that's what's affecting me.

 **Link to Work:**